Adrushya

-Adrushya is a 2022 Indian Marathi-language thriller film directed by Kabir Lal and produced by Ajay Kumar Singh.
+Adrushya is a 2022 Indian Marathi-language thriller film directed by Kabir Lal in his directorial debut and produced by Ajay Kumar Singh.
 The film stars Pushkar Jog, Manjari Fadnis and Riteish Deshmukh.
 It is a remake of the 2010 Spanish film Los ojos de Julia.

 Adrushya was theatrically released on 20 May 2022.
+Kabir Lal also simultaneously directed the Bengali version Antardrishti, which remains unreleased.

 Synopsis

 This is the story of two twin sisters Sayli and Sanika.
 Suffering from progressive blindness, Sayli hangs herself and Sanika comes to Dehradun with her husband to find out why.
 Despite having a loving husband Yash, her sister's death does not allow Sanika to remain silent.
 Doctors have predicted the possibility of her becoming blind like Sayli due to excessive stress.
 Sanika's eyes are operated after receiving a donor just after Yash dies.